bawolf/bitcoindata/README.md

 - Historical charts of Bitcoin's price relative to ATH since 2010
 - Statistical analysis of how often Bitcoin trades at different levels
-- A table of the "hardest days" to hold Bitcoin (furthest from ATH)
+- A table of the "hardest days" to hold Bitcoin (furthest from previous ATH)
+- A table of the "easiest days" to hold Bitcoin (furthest above previous ATH)
 - Current analysis of where Bitcoin stands today

-The main metric is "Percent of Previous ATH" (PoPATH) - what percentage of the all-time high Bitcoin was trading at on any given day.
+The main metric is "Percent of Previous ATH" (PoPATH) - what percentage of the previous all-time high Bitcoin was trading at on any given day.
+This metric can exceed 100% when Bitcoin breaks its previous ATH, allowing us to measure the emotional intensity of record-breaking days.

 ## Technology